Multiphase lattice Boltzmann simulations for porous media applications -- a review: Introduction

-Unlike traditional CFD methods, which are based on the solution of macroscopic variables such as velocity, pressure, and density, the LBM is a pseudo-molecular method that tracks the evolution of the particle distribution function of an assembly of molecules and is built upon microscopic models and mesoscopic kinetic equations~\cite{bib:benzi-succi-vergassola,bib:qian-dhumieres-lallemand,bib:succi-01}.
+Unlike traditional CFD methods, which are based on the solution of macroscopic variables such as velocity, pressure, and density, the lattice Boltzmann method (LBM) is a pseudo-molecular method that tracks the evolution of the particle distribution function of an assembly of molecules and is built upon microscopic models and mesoscopic kinetic equations~\cite{bib:benzi-succi-vergassola,bib:qian-dhumieres-lallemand,bib:succi-01}.
 The macroscopic variables are obtained from moment integration of the particle distribution function.
-Already shortly after its introduction more than twenty years ago, the lattice Boltzmann (LB) method became an attractive alternative to direct numerical solution of the Stokes equation for flows in porous media and complex geometries in general~\cite{1990PhFl.2.2085C,bib:qian-dhumieres-lallemand,bib:ferreol-rothman}.
-In the LB method for multiphase flow simulations, the fluid-fluid interface is not a sharp material line, but a diffusive interface of finite width.
+Even shortly after its introduction more than twenty years ago, the LBM became an attractive alternative to direct numerical solution of the Stokes equation for single-phase flows in porous media and complex geometries in general~\cite{1990PhFl.2.2085C,bib:qian-dhumieres-lallemand,bib:ferreol-rothman}.
+In the LBM for multiphase flow simulations, the fluid-fluid interface is not a sharp material line, but a diffuse interface of finite width.
 The effective slip of the contact line is caused by the relative diffusion of the two fluid components in the vicinity of the contact line.
-Therefore, there are no singularities in the stress tensor in the LB simulation of moving contact-line problems while the no-slip condition is satisfied~\cite{Briant2004,Briant2004a,Chen2000b,Kang2002,Kang2004,Kang2005}.
-In addition, unlike traditional CFD methods, there is no need for complex interface tracking/capturing/resconstruction techniques in the diffuse interface methods, such as the presented LB approaches.
-Rather, the formation, deformation, and transport of the interface emerge as the simulation results~\cite{Chen1998}.
-Furthermore, in the lattice Boltzmann method all computations involve only local variables enabling highly efficient parallel implementations based on simple domain decomposition~\cite{bib:jens-harvey-chin-venturoli-coveney:2005}.
+Therefore, there are no singularities in the stress tensor in the lattice Boltzmann simulation of moving contact-line problems while the no-slip condition is satisfied~\cite{Briant2004,Briant2004a,Chen2000b,Kang2002,Kang2004,Kang2005}.
+In addition, unlike traditional CFD methods, there is no need for complex interface tracking/capturing/resconstruction techniques in the diffuse interface methods.
+Rather, the formation, deformation, and transport of the interface emerge through the simulation results~\cite{Chen1998}.
+Furthermore, in the LBM all computations involve only local variables enabling highly efficient parallel implementations based on simple domain decomposition~\cite{bib:jens-harvey-chin-venturoli-coveney:2005}.
 With more powerful computers becoming available it was possible to perform detailed simulations of flow in artificially generated geometries~\cite{koponen:3319,bib:jens-zauner-weeber-hilfer:2008,bib:jens-narvaez:2010,bib:jens-narvaez-zauner-raischel-hilfer:2010}, tomographic reconstructions of sandstone samples~\cite{bib:ferreol-rothman,Martys99largescale,MAKHT02,bib:jens-venturoli-coveney:2004,Ahren06}, or fibrous sheets of paper~\cite{koponen:716}.